SherlockPsy/Life/TOTAL_PLAN.md

 2. Rule
 - Identity governs behaviour.
 - Identity is not “tuned” by runtime.
+- Identity is not replaced by summaries.

 3. Forbidden
 - No identity drift
 - No “helpful personality changes”
 - No “assistant voice”
+- No director logic

 ================================================================================
 EXECUTION CANON — MILESTONE 9 — MULTIPLE THREADS COEXIST